Bird flu costs pile up as outbreak enters second year

 In addition to the cost of the government response and rising prices for eggs, chicken and turkey, farmers who raise those animals have easily lost more than $1 billion, said an agricultural economist, though no one has calculated the total cost to the industry yet.

 The bad news is that with the outbreak entering its second year and the spring migratory season looming, there is no end in sight.
-And there is little farmers can do beyond the steps they have already taken to try to keep the virus out.
+And there is little farmers can do beyond the steps they have already taken to try to keep out the virus.

 People are also reading…

-The outbreak is already more widespread than the last major bird flu outbreak in 2015, but it hasn't proven as costly yet partly because the government and industry applied lessons learned eight years ago.
+The outbreak is more widespread than the last major bird flu outbreak in 2015 but hasn't proven as costly yet, partly because the government and industry applied lessons learned eight years ago.

 "The past year has been devastating for the turkey industry as we experience, unequivocally, the worst HPAI (highly pathogenic avian influenza) outbreak in the industry's history," National Turkey Federation spokeswoman Shelby Newman said.